-There is much to write about, on window count, in genealogy; why do we know about them, and what did they mean for our ancestor.
+There is much to write about on window count in genealogy; why do we know about it, and what did it mean for our ancestor.

-The 1861 Scotland census introduced the need for household heads, to report “number of rooms, with one or more windows”.
-1 The answer was captured after their personal information, in the far right column of the census form.
-This placement suggested it was proxy for their prosperity.
-In fact, concurrent US censuses asked household heads, for the value of their real and personal estate.
+Scotland’s Census 1861 was the first to ask household heads to report “number of rooms, with one or more windows”.1 The answer was captured in the far right column of the census form, after personal data.
+This placement suggested it was proxy for prosperity.
+In fact, concurrent US censuses asked for the value of real and personal estate of household heads.
 2 Many genealogy stories, including “Double Genealogy: the Adoption Witness” used windows, to imagine their ancestors’ economic plight.

-The question was stand alone, in terms of inside home environment.
-One might expect the follow-up, “total number of rooms”, if the intent were to evaluate needs of an individual household.
-It would be interesting to know if any drill down, to family level, occurred after the census was taken.
-That is, did outreach services, or research bodies, examine individual family returns, to effect change?
+The question was stand alone in terms of inside home environment.
+It the intent were to evaluate needs of an individual household then one might expect a follow-up on “total number of rooms”.
+It would be interesting to know if any drill down occurred after the census was taken to family level.
+That is, did outreach services, or research bodies, examine individual family returns to effect change?
 If known, please comment.

-One could wonder further, on these data.
+One could wonder further.
 Theirs was largely a coal burning environment, where damp does not easily dry and tuberculosis, along with other contagions, was rampant.
 More research might reveal if the windows were fixed, or could open.
 Should there be more than one, were they strategically placed for cross ventilation?

 Light affects mood and physical health.
 Room count was not stipulated, but the question implies that windowless rooms were normal, as were homes with only one window.
 The guess here, is that the first window would go to a common area.
 Perhaps kitchen and living area were open concept.
 Refinement on that guess, is also welcome.
 For certain, one window, sized to the era, would not over illuminate, even on the sunniest of day.
 One could hope for glow from stove or fireplace.

 The transition was not kind to John; he died before the next census, an old man, at 62.
-His widow was still in that Crossford home in 1881.1 Margaret Dickson (Paterson) became paralyzed after John died.
-Their teen aged granddaughter, Mary McKinlay b.1863, who had come under grandparent care, at four, remained.
+His widow was still in the Crossford home in 1881.1 She had become paralyzed shortly after John died.
+Their teen aged granddaughter, Mary McKinlay born 1863, who had come under grandparent care at four, remained in the home.
 She was joined by her infant, Margaret Whitefield.
 Plus, my adoptive great grandfather, James Dickson, and his new wife, Maggie Gemmell.
-Four generations, an invalid and an infant – one room with natural light.
+Four generations – an invalid and an infant – one room with natural light.
 It boggles the mind, and hurts the heart.

 There is more about rooms with window(s) that could be worth the write in genealogies.
-Imagine their dark night, their home allowing scant moonlight, under which, to quietly roll the invalid, change the babe, the midden outdoors, with another long work day, looming.
+Imagine their dark night; their home allowing scant moonlight, under which, to quietly roll the invalid, change the babe, the midden outdoors, and another long work day looming.

 Please scroll, to like, or comment, below.